natalieagus/50033/docs/04-children/static.md

 ```

 :::tip
-If you wish, you can create two separate files: `PowerupInterface.cs` and `PowerupType.cs` to physically separate the two.
+If you wish, you can create two separate files: `IPowerup.cs` and `PowerupType.cs` to physically separate the two.
 :::

 ## C#: Abstract Class